Graduation Writing Assessment Requirement; Revision to EM 90-022; Revised

-The prerequisite to all WP courses at CSU, Chico is a letter grade of C- or betterin a course in Written Communication or its equivalent at another institution.
+The prerequisite to all WP courses at CSU, Chico is meeting the minimum requirement in GE Area A2 Written Communication or its equivalent at another institution.
 This prerequisite must be stated in writing in the University Catalog, each course syllabus, and in departmental writing standards.

 Responsibilities of Academic Departments

-Since 1976, a letter grade of C- in the designated writing proficiency course in each major has been the sole measure of writing proficiency for graduation from California State University, Chico.
+A letter grade of C- in the designated writing proficiency course in each major is the sole measure of writing proficiency for graduation from California State University, Chico.
 WP courses in the major are therefore the backbone of the graduation writing assessment requirement at CSU, Chico.
 They are required upper-division courses in the content of the discipline that include the course elements listed above.

 - Develop means of certifying the writing of students who have transferred WP course content only from another institution.
-Any proposed alternative to the approved WP course must be based on major-related writing in the English language produced at CSU, Chico by a junior or senior who has already earned a letter grade of C- or better in a GE course in Written Communication or its equivalent.
+Any proposed alternative to the approved WP course must be based on major-related writing in the English language produced at CSU, Chico by a junior or senior who has already earned a letter grade meeting the minimum requirement or better in a GE course in Written Communication or its equivalent.